Vero-Ventures/llm-swarm/README.md

 poetry run pre-commit install
 ```

-### Node.js package management with `npm`

-In terminal navigate to `/vscode-extension` and install the required npm packages by running:
+Then navigate to `/vscode-extension` and install the required npm packages:

 ```shell
 cd vscode-extension